-For seniors in a difficult financial situation — or older Americans coming to the end of their working life — there are some practical strategies that could help prevent a crisis if you weren’t able to pay off debt before retirement.
+For seniors in a difficult financial situation — or older Americans coming to the end of their working life — there are some practical strategies that could help you prevent a crisis if you weren’t able to pay off debt before retirement.

-- Creating a Budget — Analyze current spending habits, then examine income from retirement funds, pensions and Social Security.
-Note all of the debts and prioritize the order in which they should be paid off.
-Hint: start with the highest interest rates, such an unsecured credit card debt.
+- Creating a Budget — Analyze your current spending habits, then examine income from retirement funds, pensions and Social Security.
+List all your debts and prioritize the order in which they should be paid off.
+Hint: start with the highest interest rates, such as an unsecured credit card debt.

-- Considering Downsizing — Examine the lifestyle.
+- Considering Downsizing — Examine your lifestyle.
 You might need to decrease travel, sell your car and move to a smaller house or apartment.
 If you’re struggling to pay bills, some things just make sense.
 Do you really need to eat out all the time?
 Can you get by without the premium cable or satellite package?

-- Protecting The Retirement Fund — It’s tempting to use the retirement fund to help pay off debts.
+- Protecting the Retirement Fund — It’s tempting to use the retirement fund to help pay off debts.
 Be careful.
 The money is usually taxable.
 When possible, find another way.

 - Asking for Help — If you’re in over your head, why not turn to family or friends?
 In some instances, if a family member or friend is assigned power of attorney, that could help negotiate a lower debt payoff amount.
 It’s natural to hesitate in asking for such assistance, but this is where you could find an option you can actually afford.
 Also consider the National Association of Area Agencies on Aging, which can connect seniors to local resources.

-- Taking over – Sometimes, there needs to be a “forced takeover’’ of a senior’s finances by one of their children.
+- Taking over — Sometimes, there needs to be a “forced takeover’’ of a senior’s finances by one of their children.
 Consider that one in nine people over the age of 64 has Alzheimer’s disease, while 32% of people 85 and over have the disease.
 That group is ripe for being taken advantage of financially.
 Meanwhile, one in 10 Americans over the age of 60 has been victimized by financial fraud or abuse.
 Scams cost American seniors about $3 billion each year.

-Medicare, a federal government social insurance program that began in 1965, serves about 40 million households by giving senior citizens comprehensive medical and dental care.
+Medicare, a federal government social insurance program that began in 1965, serves about 52 million people by giving senior citizens comprehensive medical and dental care.
 It’s one of the longest-running programs that provides financial help for seniors.

 It helps pay for bills involving hospitalization (Part A), outpatient services or physical therapy (Part B) and prescriptions (Part D).
 Seniors can apply for Part D benefits through the social service office or pharmaceutical companies that provide the prescription drugs.
 The medications will be offered to qualified seniors for free or at a reduced cost.
 There are also prescription savings discount cards, which reduce the costs.